aberamseyer/bible-reading-challenge/README.md

 ### Setup
 From the `socket` directory, run `npm i` and then keep it alive with `forever start server.js`

+It defaults to port `8085`, customizable with the environment variable `SOCKET_PORT`

 ## API Keys
 create a '.env' file in the project root. required keys: